hans-lizihan/hans-lizihan.github.io/src/blogs/how-to-build-middle-scaled-react-app.md

 [dva](https://dvajs.com/) is really nice, I loved the concept of it so much, It reminds me of ruby on rails a few years ago.
 However, besides the great benefits full-featured store management libraries could provide us, it has it's own shorthands as well.

-1. libs like [dva](https://dvajs.com/) is a bit over-encapsulated. so new joiner hardly know how does this magically work unless he/she spend quite sometime doing todo-lists following another tutorial.
+1. libs like [dva](https://dvajs.com/) is a bit **over-encapsulated**. so new joiner hardly know how does this magically work unless he/she spend quite sometime doing todo-lists following another tutorial.
-2. Modularity design is not straight forward. e.g. user as a module, orders as a module etc. It seems very ideal, you could even do code splitting by doing this, and only load necessary reducers / sagas whenever necessary.
+2. **Modularity design is not straight forward**. e.g. user as a module, orders as a module etc. It seems very ideal, you could even do code splitting by doing this, and only load necessary reducers / sagas whenever necessary.
 But in the end module-module will become a headache.
-3. Modularity design does not fit "page centric" designs.
+3. **Modularity design does not fit "page centric" designs**.
 It turns out that in medium sized application, people are more focused on "What will this page do" rather than "what will this chunk of section in the page will do".
-4. Cannot find a way to integrate with other popular libraries. e.g. redux-form
+4. **Cannot find a way to integrate with other popular libraries**. e.g. redux-form

-So what's the solution?
+**So what's the solution?**

-Well, we could use all small pieces of react ecosystem to build the suitable framework of our own!
+We could use all small pieces of react ecosystem to build the suitable framework of our own!
 The process is super hard, but finally I have found a way to keep everything under control.

-TL;DR; Here are a few key take-aways:
+## TL;DR;

-1. Use sock drawer design rather than modular design for your store and folder structure
+1. Use **sock drawer** design rather than modular design for your store and folder structure
+2. Use **pages** folder to control pages and one time components
-2. Put route configs in one file
+3. Put **route configs in one file**
-3. Generalise restful http calls by "resource"
+4. Generalize **restful http calls by "resource"**
-4. Control the flow using redux-saga
+5. Control the flow using **redux-saga**
-5. If you encountered any form, just use redux-form.
+6. If you encountered any form, **just use redux-form** (or formik).
 Trust me.
-6. Use url to control page state as much as possible
+7. **Use url to control page state** as much as possible
-7. Control # of action types and reducers being mounted to the rootReducer.
+8. **Control # of action types** and reducers being mounted to the rootReducer.

-Project Layout
+## Sock drawer Project Layout

 ```
 app